zcash/zcash/README.md

 JUMBLR implements t -> z, z -> z and z -> t transactions to maximize privacy of the destination t (transparent) address.
 So while it is transparent, its first activity is funds coming from an untracable z address.

 Which of the three stages is done is randomly selected at each turn.
-Also when there are more than one possible transaction at the selected stage, a random one is selected.
+Also when there is more than one possible transaction at the selected stage, a random one is selected.
 This randomization prevents analyzing incoming z ->t transactions by its size to correlate it to the originating address.

 jumblr_deposit <depositaddr> designates the deposit address as the jumblr deposit address for that session.
 You can select an address that already has funds in it and it will immediately start jumblr process.
 If there are no funds, it will wait until you send funds to it.